andreleite/okta-for-static-site/README.md

                              manage sessions for a production site.
   -n, --custom404            Inform a custom 404 file to send to users in case
                              of file not found.
-  -o, --oktaCookieName       Name of the cookie with user info accessible from
+  -z, --compressionLevel     Compression level of served files.
+This is an
-                             your static site.            [default: "okta-data"] -s, --sessionCookieName    Name of signed cookie with session id.
+                             integer in the range of 0 (no compression) to 9 (maximum compression).               [default: "6"] -o, --oktaCookieName       Name of the cookie with user info accessible from your static site.            [default: "okta-data"] -s, --sessionCookieName    Name of signed cookie with session id.
                                                          [default: "session-id"]
-  -p, --serverPort           Port to use for the server.       [default: "3000"] -j, --serverSslCert        Cert to use if you want https.
-To enable https
+  -p, --serverPort           Port to use for the server.       [default: "3000"] -j, --serverSslCert        Certificate to use if you want https.
+To enable
-                             provide SSL certificate and key.
+                             https provide SSL certificate and key.
 You can inform a path or a string with content of certificate.
   -k, --serverSslKey         Key to use if you want https.
 To enable https
                              provide SSL certificate and key.
 You can inform a path or a string with content of key.

-You can use enviroment variables too.
+You can use environment variables too.
 For more info go to https://github.com/andreleite/okta-for-static-site/
 ```

-### Enviroment variables
+### Environment variables

-You can use enviroment variables.
-For example, to inform the value of `oktaIssuer`, use a enviroment variable with the name `OFSS_OKTA_ISSUER`. `OFSS_` is an added prefix to identify the variables that this software will read.
+You can use environment variables.
+For example, to inform the value of `oktaIssuer`, use an environment variable with the name `OFSS_OKTA_ISSUER`. `OFSS_` is an added prefix to identify the variables that this software will read.
 Then, the original camel case variable name (`oktaIssuer`) is converted to an upper snake case (`OKTA_ISSUER`) and concatened with prefix.

 Program arguments are defined in this order of precedence:

-1. Command line args
+1. Command line arguments
 2. Config file
-3. Env var
+3. Environment variable
 4. Configured defaults

 ### Paths